 - One of the best ways to learn Elm is to read Elm’s standard library.
 A large portion of the code contained in the standard library is written in Elm.
 It’s good code written by experienced programmers some of whom were responsible for creating Elm itself.

-Just pick a module that interests you and browse through some of the functions, types, and values listed in that module.
+Just pick a module you like and browse through some of the functions, types, and values listed in that module.
 After that, head on over to Github and look for the filename that contains the code for the module you’re interested in.
 For example, the code for the

-Maybe.elm.
-Once you’re in the right file, search for the function, type, or value you’re looking for and settle in for some interesting reading.
+src/Maybe.elm.
+Once you’re in the right file, search for the value you’re looking for and try to understand how it’s implemented.

 Using Tuples To Pattern Match in Case Expression

 One of the reasons the implementation of the